SystemNavigation

 This is deliberately framed as "worth a look", NOT "definitely dead".
 A static source scan cannot see every way a method is reached, so several categories of genuinely-live methods are invisible to it.
 Rather than flag those as false positives, the query excludes the known-invisible categories up front (see Exclusions).
 What remains is a high-signal set of candidates for an IDE "unused methods" pane — each one still warrants human judgement before deletion.

-cls methods (instance-side, owner cls) and cls class methods
+candidates are built by walking cls methods (instance-side, owner cls)

-from the sent set and survives every exclusion below.
+the sent set and survives every exclusion below.

 Exclusions (and their limits)